 Diabetes can occur for three reasons: your pup has no insulin-producing cells (type I), your pup has very few insulin-producing cells/cells are resistant to insulin (type II), or other hormones cause insulin resistance (type III, usually seen in pregnancy or if your pup has a tumor).

 It’s important to discuss the possibilities with your vet so you can know what signs to look for.
-If you have a Spot plan, we can help cover eligible visits to licensed vets across the United States and Canada, or you can take advantage of our 24/7 telehealth service powered by whiskerDocs.
+Spot plans can help cover eligible costs of visits to licensed vets across the United States and Canada.
+You can also take advantage of the 24/7 telehealth service powered by VetAccess.

 Although every individual dog will have their own personality and therefore their own needs, most dogs of the same breed have similar temperaments, so it’s important to learn about the breed you want to adopt before adopting.